gmc-code/PC-app-development/docs/tk_widget_interactions/entry_validation_numbers.rst

                     root.mainloop()

     #.
-Modify the validation rules so that a user can type a phone number, but can type a maximum of 10 digits total.
+Modify the validation rules so that the entry box only accepts numbers from -9 to +9.

     .. dropdown::
         :icon: codescan